With just 12 months to go until PCI DSS v4.0 becomes mandatory, now is the time to prepare for the latest update to the payment security standard.

 PCI DSS v4.0 introduces a number of new controls and extends the applicability of others, affecting all organizations looking to comply with the standard.

-Introducing the Customized Approach
+Introducing the customized approach

 The updated standard introduced a new customized approach to offer more flexibility and innovation in security controls while ensuring the intent of the standard is satisfied.
 However, this approach is only recommended for organizations with mature risk management programs and requires cooperation and collaboration between the organization and their QSA to determine the acceptability of customized controls and the testing procedures to validate their effectiveness.